EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had diner food in the morning to treat the friend bringing me to the airport.
 For lunch I had Sashimi and a bento in the airport, then for dinner I had Ruby Tuesdays, a good steak.
+I am now on vacation, so no soylent for the next week or so.

 ### Day 520

 Saw justice league today!
 Then had Sashimi at an asian place which was tasty for lunch/dinner ish.

+### Day 521

+Celebrated thanksgiving today (a few days before the actual event for logistical reasons) and had cheesecake, turkey, ham, and all sorts of goodies.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/